VLTSankalpa/PrivateChatGPT-Setup-Llama-7B/README.md

 # **🚀 Setting Up Llama2-7B on Google Cloud VM with NVIDIA**

-This guide will help you to set up Llama-7B on your Google Cloud VM equipped with NVIDIA GPUs.
+This repository showcases my comprehensive guide to deploying the Llama2-7B model on Google Cloud VM, using NVIDIA GPUs.
+As an open-source alternative to commercial LLMs such as OpenAI's GPT and Google's Palm.
+By setting up your own private LLM instance with this guide, you can benefit from its capabilities while prioritizing data confidentiality.

 ## **Prerequisites:**

 - Google Cloud VM: 24vCPU, 96Gb RAM, and 2*NVIDAN L4s (24Gb VRAM x 2)

+# Llama 2 Models by Meta

 The Llama models, developed by MetaAI, are a series of breakthroughs in open-source AI.
 The Llama 2 model is a standout in the AI world, primarily because it's open-source.